FirelyTeam/firely-docs-firely-server/setting_up_firely_server/configuration/logsettings.rst

 ^^^^^^^^^^^^^^
 Firely Server can also log to AWS Cloudwatch.
 What you need to do:

 #.
-Create a user with restricted privilages in AWS that can write to Cloudwatch
+Create a user with restricted privilages in AWS that can write to Cloudwatch as described `here <https://docs.aws.amazon.com/sdkref/latest/guide/access-iam-users.html>`_
 #.
-Configure the machine with the Firely Server instance with the credentials of this AWS account
-#.
-These 2 steps are described `here <https://docs.aws.amazon.com/sdk-for-net/v3/developer-guide/creds-assign.html>`_
+Specify the credentials and the region in configuration files or through environment variables as described `here <https://docs.aws.amazon.com/sdkref/latest/guide/creds-config-files.html >`_.
 #.
 Add the correct sink to the logsettings.json::

 		"WriteTo": [